capstone-mgh/capstone-mgh.github.io/index.md

 ## Introduction

 Prior to being able to contribute to tackling a challenge as difficult as cancer, we first need to understand how experts are currently approaching such problems.
-Medical diagnosis is currently heavily reliant on medical images.
-Below is an example of a medical image, a computed tomography (CT) scan of a persons lung.
-The below is illustrative of a radiologist scrolling through consecutive 2D cross-sectional slices of a persons lung to effectively get a 3D representation of the patients lung.
+Medical diagnosis is currently heavily reliant on medical imaging.
+Below is an example of medical imaging, a computed tomography (CT) scan of a persons lung.
+The below is illustrative of a radiologist scrolling through consecutive adjacent 2D cross-sectional slices of a persons lung to effectively get a 3D representation of the patients lung.

 ![CTStack](images/intro/animatedstack.gif){:class="img-responsive"}